DSACMS/dedupliFHIR/research/sept-2024/how-to-find-possible-duplicates.md

-# Use cluster_id to find possible duplicates
+# How to find possible duplicates when using DedupliFHIR

 ## What are cluster_id and unique_id?
 When you open a spreadsheet saved from DedupliFHIR in Microsoft Excel, you'll notice **2 new columns** not in your original file of patient data: